 (1) The Regulator must, in relation to any dispute arising out of this Act-

-(a) if it is a dispute between licensees, act as mediator if so requested by both parties to the dispute;
+(a) if it is a dispute between licensees, act as mediator or arbitrator if so requested by both parties to the dispute;

-(b) if it is a dispute between a customer or end user on the one hand and a licensee, registered person, a person who trades, generates, transmits or distributes electricity on the other hand, settle that dispute by such means and on such terms as the Regulator thinks fit.
+(b) if it is a dispute between a customer or end user on the one hand and a licensee, registered person or a person who trades on the other hand, attempt to settle that dispute by such means and on such terms as the Regulator thinks fit.

-(2) The Regulator may appoint a suitable person to act as mediator on its behalf and any action or decision of a person so appointed is deemed to be an action by or decision of the Regulator.
+(2) The Regulator may appoint a suitable person to act as mediator or arbitrator on its behalf and any action or decision of a person so appointed is deemed to be an action by or decision of the Regulator.

-(3) The Minister must prescribe the procedure to be followed in the mediation and the fees to be paid.
+(3) The Regulator must prescribe the procedure to be followed in a mediation and an arbitration and the fees to be paid.

-(4) The mediation or arbitration in terms of this section is done at the request of the parties to the dispute and no decision of the Regulator or the person contemplated in subsection (2), taken in the course of the mediation process, must be regarded as a decision contemplated in section 10(3) or (4) of the National Energy Regulator Act.

-[S. 30, previously s.
-42, renumbered by s.
-16(c) of Act 28 of 2007.]

-31 Remedies against decisions of Regulator

-Section 10(3) of the National Energy Regulator Act applies to every decision by the Regulator taken in terms of this Act, except where this Act provides otherwise or where the Regulator sits as a tribunal, in which case section 10(4) of that Act applies.

-[S. 31, previously s.
-43, renumbered by s.
-16(c) of Act 28 of 2007.]
+(5) When acting as arbitrator, the Regulator or the person contemplated in subsection (2) must issue a decision on the matter, and such decision is binding on the parties to the dispute.

 CHAPTER VI